vardigroup/lisa/README.md

     Note that MONA has explicit state representation but encodes the labels on transition symbolically.
     For more details on the representation of DFA in MONA, we refer to https://www.brics.dk/mona/mona14.pdf.

-4. Compile Syft

-    Lisa needs the ltlf2fol tool in Syft to rewrite an LTLf formula as a formula in first order logic.
-    Please make sure that you have network connection during the installation of flex, bison and boost.

-    * Install flex and bison:

-            sudo apt-get install flex bison

-    * Install BOOST:

-            sudo apt-get install libboost-dev

-    * Go to Syft directory and make build folder under Syft folder:

-            mkdir build && cd build

-    * Run CMake to generate the makefile:

-            cmake ..

-    * Compile using the generated makefile:

-            make

-    Then you should be able to find two executables ltlf2fol and Syft inside the folder Syft/build/bin.

 6. Compile Lisa

-    * Copy the executable file ltlf2fol to lisa folder.

     * Compile Lisa with Make: